T-DevH/TRT-JetsonNX/README.md

 * In addition to Jetson NX, all demos work on Jetson TX2, AGX Xavier, Xavier Nano
 * All demos work on x86_64 PC with NVIDIA GPU(s) as well.
 Some minor tweaks would be needed.
 Please refer to README_x86.md.

-**[2020-08-18 update]**  I have optimized my "Camera" module code.
-As a result, the FPS numbers of the TensorRT yolov3/yolov4 models have been improved.
-With this particular update, I've also simplified the command-line arguments and the API of the Camera.
-Please refer to step 5 of Demo #1 for details.

 Table of contents
 -----------------